 - SLHS 649 – Survival Skills and Ethics

-Jeannette D. Hoit is a professor in Speech, Language, and Hearing Sciences, and a member of the Program in Neuroscience faculty, Motor Control Training faculty, and National Center for Neurogenic Communication Disorders faculty.
-She received her Ph.D. in Speech and Hearing Sciences from the University of Arizona in 1986 and later pursued postdoctoral study in the Respiratory Biology Program, Harvard School of Public Health, and the Speech Research Laboratory, Massachusetts Institute of Technology.
+Jeannette D. Hoit is a professor in Speech, Language, and Hearing Sciences, and University of Arizona (UA) Director of Postdoctoral Affairs.
+She received her Ph.D. in Speech and Hearing Sciences from the UA in 1986 and later pursued postdoctoral study in the Respiratory Biology Program, Harvard School of Public Health, and the Speech Research Laboratory, Massachusetts Institute of Technology.
 Dr. Hoit’s research and teaching interests include speech physiology as it relates to normal processes, particularly development and aging, and abnormal processes, particularly those associated with neuromotor speech disorders.
 She is currently focusing her research efforts on the areas of ventilator-supported speech and speaking-related dyspnea.

-Dr. Hoit is a certified speech-language pathologist, former Editor of the American Journal of Speech-Language Pathology, an avid Grand Canyon enthusiast, and a golden retriever (and beagle) fan.
+Dr. Hoit is a certified speech-language pathologist, former Editor of the American Journal of Speech-Language Pathology, and volunteer for Southern Arizona Golden Retriever Rescue.